vladdsm/myblog_attempt/_posts/2017-12-22-works-AutotranslateGoogle.md

 - Automate translation to many languages at once
 - Estimate costs of translations

-Check out the course [here](https://www.udemy.com/automated-translation-google-translate-api/?couponCode=TRANSLATE-VTT-30) course is probably unique one where cloced captions are available in 11 different languages
+Check out the course [here](https://www.udemy.com/automated-translation-google-translate-api/?couponCode=TRANSLATE-VTT-30).
+Course is probably unique one where cloced captions are available in 11 different languages!